COMMON HURDLES!

 Do I have to book an appointment to visit your showroom?

 It's not essential, but advisable, particularly if you're coming from some distance away.
 As part of our policy to keep unnecessary costs down, our showroom is not always staffed as per normal shop hours.
-It is adjacent to the small craft workshops of Early Oak Specialists and we are normally there working, Monday to Saturday.
-However, just in case we are on-site fitting (or having a well-earned rest!), we would definitely recommend contacting us first, just to make sure.
+So, just in case we are on-site fitting (or having a well-earned rest!), we would definitely recommend contacting us first, just to make sure you don't have a wasted journey.

 The only time we can visit your showroom is at the weekend.
 Is this possible?